polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-message-passing-channels.md

    ![Events for XCM instructions on the parachain](/media/images/docs/tutorials/parachains/hrmp-parachain-events.png)

-   You can expand the **polkadotXcm.Sent** event to see details about the instructions included in the XCM message.
+   You can expand the **polkadotXcm.Sent** event to see details about the instructions included in the message that was sent.

 4. In the browser instance connecting to the relay chain, click **Network** then select **Explorer**.